Altered Digestive Secretions

 The functions of digestive secretions are the cornerstone of optimal digestive health.
 Improving your digestive secretions is one of the most important steps in improving your digestion and lessening the symptoms of IBS.

 To learn more about the testing and treatment options available to you we recommend you take a free 15 minute phone consultation with our Naturopath.
 During this call you can learn more about our treatments and have any questions you may have answered.
 This call is to determine if we are a good fit for one another rather than a history or complete consultation.
 There is no obligation, and no strings attached.

-It is quick and easy to book your free 15-minute phone consultation using our online calendar.
-Just click the link below, choose a date and time convenient for you, enter your details, and our Naturopath will call you at your chosen time.
-Book here
+It is quick and easy to book your free 15-minute phone consultation using the online calendar.
+Just click the button below, choose a date and time convenient for you, enter your details, and our Naturopath will call you at your chosen time.

 - Eva Untersmayr, MD and Erika Jensen-Jarolim, MD The role of protein digestibility and antacids on food allergy outcomes.
 J Allergy Clin Immunol.
 2008 Jun; 121(6): 1301–1310.